 One type of tension force is a result of lateral (horizontal) forces due to a wind or seismic event.
 This force occurs at the end of shearwalls and its magnitude increases at lower levels as it accumulates the tension force from each level or shearwall above.

-To ensure structural stability, a continuous rod tiedown system can be used in a multi-story wood-framed structure to resist shearwall overturning and roof uplift.
+To ensure structural stability, a continuous rod tiedown system can be used in a mid-rise wood-framed structure to resist shearwall overturning and roof uplift.